 A few years ago, my travel companions and I cruised with Princess Cruise Lines on an Inside Passage itinerary and visited stunning Juneau, Alaska.
-Thinking that a photography tour would be a great way to learn from the pros and combine sight-seeing with photography (one of my favorite hobbies), we chose a photography tour by land and sea with Gastineau Guiding company.
+Thinking that a photography tour would be a great way to learn from the pros and combine sightseeing with photography (one of my favorite hobbies), we chose a photography tour by land and sea with Gastineau Guiding company.
 Our group traveled by bus to the Tongass National Forest to start our tour.
-Do not be fooled into thinking Alaska is always cold because in June, our weather was around 70 degrees.
+Do not be fooled into thinking Alaska is always cold because in June, our weather was upwards of 70 degrees.

 We hiked through the forest with no barriers for protection from wildlife and happened upon a black bear right away.
-At the time my daughter Peyton was 13 years old, and immediately approached the bear for a photo-op.
+At the time, my daughter Peyton was 13 years old.
+She immediately approached the bear for a photo-op.
 From the split second after seeing the bear, I was frozen with instinct to protect my child or to let her get the photograph she was perfectly prepared for.
 I know, dilemma, right?
 We all watched in silence with all movements frozen as the bear walked to the water, stared at his own reflection a bit, then waded through the water on his way.
 Our group breathed a sigh of relief and continued the tour with bear pictures from our to-do list checked off.

 Note: Please realize that all tours do not get lucky to see whales daily.
 It is stated on the tickets and in the contract with touring companies so do not just expect it to happen.

 Juneau, Alaska Photo Gallery: